kent-map/kent/landscape/river-dour/README.md

 When Drellingore stream flows to Dover town
 Wheat shall be forty shillings and barley a pound.[^ref6]
 <br><br>
 The saying is often repeated in newspapers and topographical books, and presumably indicates that wheat prices will rise due to scarcity of the crop.
-In an alternative version, the wheat is only valued at 1 shilling "and bullocks at a crown".[^ref7] In his _General view of the Agriculture of the County of Kent_ [John Boys](/18c/18c-boys-biography/) had observed that chalky soils when improved were very good for "turnips, barley, clover and wheat" (15).
+In an alternative version, the wheat is only valued at 1 shilling "and bullocks at a crown".[^ref7] In his _General view of the Agriculture of the County of Kent_ [John Boys](/18c/18c-boys-biography/) had observed that chalky soils when improved were very good for "turnips, barley, clover and wheat"[^ref8] (15).
 <param ve-map center="Q2703021" zoom="15">
 <param ve-image url="https://en.wikipedia.org/wiki/River_Dour#/map/0">

 **Bushy Ruff**
-As it leaves XXX, the river flows into a mill pond created in 1794 for Bushy Ruff Paper Mill.
-Now a lake, it
+At the end of the Alkham Valley, the river flows into a mill pond created in 1794 for Bushy Ruff Paper Mill.
+Now a lake, it is part of the Bushy Ruff Country Park.
+It is here that the stream bifurcates with one stream going to Russell Gardens and another to Chiltern Brook (Lorraine Sencicle https://doverhistorian.com/2013/08/24/bushy-ruff/)
-Use Hasted 1798 map.
+<br><br>
+In July 1861, a Fete Champetre was held at Bushy Ruff attracting 2,000 people.
+The event included quoits, cricket, running matches, jumping and archery.
+It was criticised in the press for undercatering for its guests who swarmed around the tea tent complaining vociferously when the cakes and watercress ran out.
+The fire works were described as "small and ineffective" and at the end "numerous torches threw a lurid glare on the wild scenery, and an anxious and tired company".
+"Fete Champetre at Bushy Ruff."
+Dover Telegraph and Cinque Ports General Advertiser - Saturday 27 July 1861 No mention was made of the lake - no boating!
 <param ve-map center="51.7.24.6, 1.18.51.8" zoom="15">

 **Russell Gardens**
-Use Ward guide map?
-With its Pergola Bridges spanning the river and a large lily pond, Russell Gardens
+With its Pergola Bridges spanning the river and a large lily pond, Russell Gardens were named after Dover Councillor Hilton Ernest Russell
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/1/14/Russell_Gardens_-_geograph.org.uk_-_5260790.jpg" label="Russell Gardens" attribution="Ian Capper, via Wikimedia Commons" license="CC BY-SA 2.0">
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/c/cc/Russell_Gardens_-_geograph.org.uk_-_5259889.jpg" label="Russell Gardens" attribution="Ian Capper, via Wikimedia Commons" license="CC BY-SA 2.0">